ugo-emekauwa/hx-html-plugin-auto-installer/README.md

     ```python
     hx_vc_html_plugin_file_name = "HyperFlex-VC-HTML-Plugin-2.0.0.zip"
     ```
 5. Set the value of the variable named `hx_vc_html_plugin_local_directory` with the local directory path containing the Cisco HyperFlex HTML Plug-In for VMware vCenter .zip file.
 The value must be a string and appended with the slash or slashes appropriate to the operating system hosting the local directory.
-For example, here is an entry that sets the local directory on a Windows operating system to **c:\\Software\\**:
+For example, here is an entry that sets the local directory path for a Windows operating system to **c:\\Software\\**:
     ```python
     hx_vc_html_plugin_local_directory = "c:\\Software\\"
     ```